-Olin students are required to complete a Foundations of Business and Entrepreneurship course and the entrepreneurial components of design courses.
-Students have the opportunity to enroll in courses relating to business at Babson College, and interested students may design a sequence of courses to explore an entrepreneurship discipline in depth.
+Olin students are required to complete a course in business and entrepreneurship.
+In addition, they have the opportunity to enroll in courses relating to business at Babson College, and interested students may design a sequence of courses to explore an entrepreneurship discipline in depth.
 Many Olin students pursue their entrepreneurial opportunities through the Olin business incubator, The Foundry, which provides support and space to student businesses.

-Many students will also explore entrepreneurship and develop opportunity assessment abilities through their SCOPE experience and out-of-class activities such as student clubs, community service, and Passionate Pursuits.
+Many students will also explore entrepreneurship and develop opportunity assessment abilities through their Engineering Capstone experience and out-of-class activities such as student clubs, community service, and Passionate Pursuits.
 The Entrepreneurship experience can culminate in an Entrepreneurship Capstone, requiring students to integrate acquired skills and knowledge.
 Through a special arrangement with the Babson College Graduate School, Olin students have the opportunity for a "fast track" to a Master's Degree in Management with a specialization in Technical Entrepreneurship.